ssc-half-light/envelope2/README.md

 # envelope2 ![tests](https://github.com/ssc-hermes/envelope/actions/workflows/nodejs.yml/badge.svg)

-Private messages that hide the identity of the sender.
+Private messages that hide the identity of the sender, but leave the recipient of the message visible.
+That way the messages do not reveal metadata of who is talking to whom.
+The recipient is still visible though, which allows us to index messages by recipient, so that way Alice can write a query like *show me any private messages addressed to Alice*.

+Message content is e2e encrypted, thanks to a [keystore](https://github.com/fission-codes/keystore-idb) module that lets us store non-extractable keys on the client machines.

 -------